platformsh/platformsh-docs/docs/src/languages/php/xdebug.md

 To close the tunnel and terminate the debug connection, press `Ctrl-C`.

 {{< note title="On Dedicated Generation 3" >}}
-Note that because you have several VMs running, but your tunnel is connected to only one of them, your requests won't always reach the same host.
+Note that because you have several VMs running, but your tunnel is connected to only one of them, your requests don't always reach the same host.
 {{< /note >}}

 ### Install an Xdebug helper

 While Xdebug can be triggered from the browser by adding a special query parameter, the preferred way is to use a browser plugin helper.
 One is available for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/xdebug-helper-for-firefox/) and for [Chrome](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc).
 Their respective plugin pages document how to trigger them when needed.

 ## 3. (optional) Use PHPStorm